-Distribution: Widely distributed across Washington; Alaska south to California, east to the Rocky Mountains and northern Great Plains in the U.S. and Canada.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and northern Great Plains in the U.S. and Canada.

-Habitat: Usually on rocks or gravel in open, dry areas, from sea level to high elevations in the mountains.
+Habitat: On rocks or gravel in open, dry areas, from sea level to the alpine.

 Conservation Status: Not of concern